LinXiaoya0228/LinXiaoya0228.github.io/_pages/includes/projects.md

 - Collaborated with SG Jamiyah Nursing Home to define project requirements and evaluate initial design concepts, gaining experience in translating real-world needs into a technical solution.

 ### **Hotel Booking Trends & Cancellation Forecasting** *(Feb 2024 – Apr 2024)*
-- Applied ensemble ML models to Kaggle data
+- Led a 4-member team to analyze booking behavior using **TensorFlow, L2 regularization, Batch Normalization**.
-- Achieved **91% accuracy** via TensorFlow neural network optimization
+- Achieved **91% accuracy** in cancellation prediction
-- Delivered business insights through structured analytics and visualization
+- Delivered insights to 50+ peers and instructors through visual storytelling and model documentation.

 ### **EV Transition Database Analysis** *(Aug 2023 – Nov 2023)*
 - Used MySQL & MongoDB to assess EV infrastructure in Singapore